 The Council has developed training courses to increase understanding of all forms of modern slavery and to enable staff to provide effective support to victims and to reduce the risks they experience.
+This is detailed in the Safeguarding Training Plan.

-• Staff:
+Staff:

 The Council has a programme of mandatory training that all employees must complete.
 It enables officers in community-facing roles to identify and know how to report suspected incidents of abuse and neglect, including modern slavery and trafficking.
 Modern Slavery has been included within mandatory staff safeguarding awareness training since 2016.
-Additionally Designated Safeguarding Officer Level 3 courses have taken place in 2019 and 2020.
+Additionally, Designated Safeguarding Officer Level 3 courses have taken place in 2019 and 2020.
+A further course is planned for February 2022.

-• Councillors:
+Councillors:

-E-learning training on Safeguarding is made available annually and this includes reference to Modern Slavery.
+E-learning training on Safeguarding is mandatory and this includes reference to Modern Slavery.

-Action Plan for 2020-21
+Action Plan for 2021-22